driedpampas/realme-8-megaguide/guide.md

 * * *

 # II.
-Patching `lk`- qetting fastboot access and removing dm-verity and orange state warnings
+Patching `lk`- getting fastboot access and removing dm-verity and orange state warnings
 > [!NOTE]
 > ### ❕ SKIP ONLY IF you unlocked with DEEP TESTING